chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 *Rubric: Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?*

-This project was an eye opening experience to realize how much tuning was required to the color space, gradient and polynomial techniques to reach a successful result.
+This project was an eye opening experience.
+Realizing how much tuning was required to the color space, gradient and polynomial techniques to reach a successful result was very surprising.
 While the resulting code worked well for the project video, I found that it did not perform particularly well on the challenge videos.
-For vehicle manufacturers to implement similar approaches that generalize well to all lane situations (or situations with no lane lines) seems like an incredibly difficult task.
-I implemented a metric in this project that I think could be used for further improvements in performance.
+For vehicle manufacturers to implement similar approaches that generalize well to all lane situations (or situations with no lane lines) seems like an incredibly difficult task using only these techniques.
+Working with machine/deep learning algorithms over the past few months, I have been used to implementing "smart" models that learn on their own.
+The pipeline implemented here was not smart and feels highly "overfit" to the project video images.

+To overcome these difficiencies, I implemented a metric in this project that I think could be used for further improvements in performance.
 By using an optimization technique, the “confidence” metric for each of lane lines detection could be maximized.
 This would be done by having all of the tunable parameters as inputs to the optimizer and the confidence as the output.
 The model would then be tested over a range of thousands (or millions) of different images and the tunable parameters would be selected such as to maximize the total lane line prediction confidence for all of the images.

 Judging from the challenge videos, this lane line fiding implementation will fail when there is large road curvatures, significant shadows, or other road lines/cracks that have strong gradients.
 In addition to the optimization method mentioned above, another technique to make this more robust could be to determine the typical thickness of the lane lines and to filter out lines that don't have a minimum thickness.

-Another idea would be to combine the computer vision method implemented here with a CNN type model that can classify portions of the road that are lanes versus not.
+The final idea that could make these techniques more robust would be to combine the computer vision method implemented here with a CNN or other machine learning type model that can classify portions of the road that are lanes versus not.
+The implementation would be similar to the techniques used in project 5 to identify vehicles, expecpt it would be for lane lines instead.
+The computer vision and machine learning approaches could be compared against one another to achieve a more robust solution.